svanderburg/php-sbdata/README.md

 * `PasswordField`.
 Display a field as a password field and restricts viewing it.
 * `CheckBoxField`.
 Displays a field as a checkbox and uses a preconfigured value to determine whether it has been checked or not.
 * `ArrayComboBoxField`.
-Displays a field as text or combobox.
+Displays a field as text or combo box.
 It retrieves key-value pairs from an array.
 * `DBComboBoxField`.
-Displays a field as text or combobox.
+Displays a field as text or combo box.
 It retrieves key-value pairs from a relational database.
 * `FileField`.
 Displays a file path or file upload input field.
 It can optionally check if the file has the right MIME type.
 It also adds the